tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2017-01-22-api-class-library.md

 <script src="https://gist.github.com/tokkonopapa/d467976c4628e0be1fda6f57cf721c21.js"></script>

-The key point here is that the above library should be named as `class-zcloudfront.php` and typically placed under the directory named `/wp-content/ip-geo-api/zcloudfront/`.
+The key point here is that the above library should be named as `class-zcloudflare.php` and typically placed under the directory named `/wp-content/ip-geo-api/zcloudflare/`.

-You might wonder why `z` + `cloudfront`?
+You might wonder why `z` + `cloudflare`?

 Well, it's just a matter of convenience of this plugin to give it a highest priority!